-Research has found that using NRT can increase the chance of quitting by 50 to 60 percent.
-At this point, an individual can gradually reduce the dosage of nicotine until no further treatment is needed.
+Research has found that using NRT can increase the chance of quitting by 50–60%.
+A person can use NRT to reduce their nicotine dosage gradually until they no longer need to use it.

 NRT is a common and successful treatment for nicotine withdrawal.
-However, many people will still experience certain withdrawal symptoms, which may be stronger in some individuals than others.
+However, many people still experience some mild to moderate withdrawal symptoms.

-Several types of medication can help treat nicotine withdrawal, such as:
+Several types of medication can help treat nicotine withdrawal, including:

-- Varenicline: Under the brand name Chantix, this drug can reduce cravings and block the rewarding effects of smoking.
+- Varenicline (Chantix): This drug can reduce cravings and block the rewarding effects of smoking.

-Electronic cigarettes or e-cigarettes contain nicotine, which is consumed as vapor but does not contain the same host of harmful substances as most other tobacco products.
-E-cigarettes can be used instead of traditional tobacco products.
+Although e-cigarettes contain nicotine in vapor form, they do not contain the same host of harmful substances as other tobacco products.
+A person can use e-cigarettes instead of cigarettes, pipes, or other tobacco products.

-Counseling can help people to identify and address triggers that are preventing them from quitting.
+Counseling can help people identify and address triggers that prevent them from quitting.

-People should remember that many craving will only last for 15–20 minutes.
-This means that when someone feels a craving coming on, they can distract themselves in some way until it passes.
+People should remember that many cravings only last for 10–20 minutes.
+This means that when someone feels a craving coming on, they can distract themselves until it passes.

-- mentally preparing for the reality of withdrawal symptoms
+- preparing themselves mentally for the reality of withdrawal symptoms

 - exercising more regularly during withdrawal, especially as a distraction from cravings

-- adding social pressure by telling people about their decision to quit
+- adding social pressure by telling people about the decision to quit

 - avoiding triggers, such as drinking alcohol or visiting specific places